simonrupf/convert2json/README.md

 convert2json
 ============
-Utilities for use on the command line, to convert CSV, INI, TOML, XML & YAML to JSON.
+Utilities for use on the command line, to convert CSV, INI, RSV, TOML, XML & YAML to JSON.
 For each supported format there is a tool for use in a pipe as well as a wrapper which passes the converted input or files in the arguments to jaq or jq, for further querying and processing.